Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `levelupPerSpecialization`

+*Read-only*.
 Array-style table access to how many skill levels there have been for each of the 3 specializations.

 **Returns**: